 This year is ONU's second year participating in the Choose Ohio First program.
 ONU currently has 14 Choose Ohio First Scholars and hopes to include many more in coming years.

 "We have very strong academic programs here at ONU.
 We have strong faculty and wonderful facilities," says Dr. Tena Roepke, associate professor of mathematics.
 "And because of these things, we’ve been granted funds from the Ohio Board of Regents through theChoose Ohio First program to get interested qualified students to come to Ohio Northern to experience these programs and learn from our teachers."

 “This scholarship gives me the opportunity to pursue my dream of becoming a teacher.”

 ONU is the only university in Ohio that offers education degrees in all of the STEM fields, as well as Ohio teacher licensure in all applicable STEM fields.
 These degrees/licensures include:

 - Physical Sciences: Physics and Chemistry (grades 7-12)

 - Engineering Education (with teacher licensure in Integrated Mathematics, grades 7-12)

-- Middle Childhood Education: math and science concentrations (grades 4-9)
+- Middle Childhood Education: math and/or science concentrations (grades 4-9)

 Additionally, the T.J.
 Smull College of Engineering offers a major in Engineering Education, which leads to the ability to teach secondary mathematics with an engineering focus.
 Hear from one of our Choose Ohio First Scholars about why the Engineering Education major was right for her.